Recovering from Anorexia: How and Why to Start

 It’s also true that in many cases, at least until starvation has reached its most severe phase and obsessive-compulsive or suicidal urges strip away the last shreds of any illusion of control, anorexia (of the restrictive rather than the binge-purge variety) offers greater stability than other eating disorders.
 There’s typically no distressing oscillation between restricting, bingeing, and purging; for the most part there’s just survival within the ever narrower bounds of what the sufferer declares acceptable.
 Indeed, stability to the point of stasis is often one of anorexia’s defining qualities.
 Life becomes an unchanging and isolated routine of work, exercise, inadequate meals, and hunger.
 In a world that seems ever more overwhelming in its instabilities and its complexities, the simplicity of such a restricted way of life can offer comfort of a kind, even if all anorexia’s obsessive rituals are really the exhausting opposite of simplicity.

-But as the average bodyweight in industrialised societies increases, thinness says something else too.
+But as the average body weight in industrialized societies increases, thinness says something else too.
 More and more it can be seen as exuding an aura of specialness, of superiority: the thin person can endure hunger and ignore it as other people can’t.
-But as I’ve already argued in the companion post to this one, this sense that thinness equals specialness is illusory, and becomes directly dangerous when, in anorexia, it stops you accepting that the rules of illness and recovery apply to you as to everyone else.
-This doesn’t stop it being addictive, of course, but once you look closer at what the specialness or the superiority consists in, it crumbles.
+But as I’ve already argued in the companion post to this one, the sense that thinness equals specialness is illusory and becomes directly dangerous when, in anorexia, it stops you accepting that the rules of illness and recovery apply to you as to everyone else.
+This doesn’t stop it from being addictive, of course, but once you look closer at what the specialness or the superiority consists in, it crumbles.

 The source of it is something like this: most people struggle to control their weight, struggle not to eat too much, but I don’t, I have this completely under control, and that makes me special, and it makes other people think I’m special too.
 In fact, of course, being in thrall to the ideal of extreme thinness doesn’t make you special at all, however completely you end up embodying the ideal; it just makes you the victim of a dubious and transitory social valuation of something with few inherent benefits.
 The hollowness of the specialness anorexia provides becomes blindingly clear when recovery begins, and the sufferer struggles to cope with acting against all the pressures to eat less, to worry about gaining weight, to be thinner and smaller and less of a threat to the norm.
 The distress this kind of challenge causes is the clearest sign that being genuinely special, by rejecting a misguided and harmful social value system, is in anorexia not even bearable, let alone desired.